Diabetes: Types

+Diabetes is a more variable disease than once thought, and individuals may have a combination of forms.

 Type 1

-Type 1 diabetes is characterized by loss of the insulin-producing beta cells of the pancreatic islets, leading to insulin deficiency.
-This type can be further classified as immune-mediated or idiopathic.
-The majority of type 1 diabetes is of an immune-mediated nature, in which a T cell-mediated autoimmune attack leads to the loss of beta cells and thus insulin.
-It causes approximately 10% of diabetes mellitus cases in North America and Europe.
-Most affected people are otherwise healthy and of a healthy weight when onset occurs.
-Sensitivity and responsiveness to insulin are usually normal, especially in the early stages.
-Although it has been called "juvenile diabetes" due to the frequent onset in children, the majority of individuals living with type 1 diabetes are now adults.
+Type 1 accounts for 5 to 10% of diabetes cases and is the most common type of diabetes diagnosed in patients under 20 years; however, the older term "juvenile-onset diabetes" is no longer used as onset in adulthood is possible.
+The disease is characterized by loss of the insulin-producing beta cells of the pancreatic islets, leading to severe insulin deficiency, and can be further classified as immune-mediated or idiopathic (without known cause).
+The majority of cases are immune-mediated, in which a T cell-mediated autoimmune attack causes loss of beta cells and thus insulin deficiency.
+Patients often have irregular and unpredictable blood sugar levels due to very low insulin and an impaired counter-response to hypoglycemia.

-"Brittle" diabetes, also known as unstable diabetes or labile diabetes, is a term that was traditionally used to describe the dramatic and recurrent swings in glucose levels, often occurring for no apparent reason in insulin-dependent diabetes.
-This term, however, has no biologic basis and should not be used.
-Still, type 1 diabetes can be accompanied by irregular and unpredictable high blood sugar levels, and the potential for diabetic ketoacidosis or serious low blood sugar levels.
-Other complications include an impaired counterregulatory response to low blood sugar, infection, gastroparesis (which leads to erratic absorption of dietary carbohydrates), and endocrinopathies (e.g., Addison's disease).
-These phenomena are believed to occur no more frequently than in 1% to 2% of persons with type 1 diabetes.

 Type 1 diabetes is partly inherited, with multiple genes, including certain HLA genotypes, known to influence the risk of diabetes.
 In genetically susceptible people, the onset of diabetes can be triggered by one or more environmental factors, such as a viral infection or diet.
 Several viruses have been implicated, but to date there is no stringent evidence to support this hypothesis in humans.

 Type 1 diabetes can occur at any age, and a significant proportion is diagnosed during adulthood.
 Latent autoimmune diabetes of adults (LADA) is the diagnostic term applied when type 1 diabetes develops in adults; it has a slower onset than the same condition in children.
 Given this difference, some use the unofficial term "type 1.5 diabetes" for this condition.
 Adults with LADA are frequently initially misdiagnosed as having type 2 diabetes, based on age rather than a cause.
+LADA leaves adults with higher levels of insulin production than type 1 diabetes, but not enough insulin production for healthy blood sugar levels.